Formation of planetary systems by pebble accretion and migration: Hot super-Earth systems from breaking compact resonant chains: Matching observations

-Although the results of our study suggests that $>$95\% of the systems have to become unstable after gas dispersal, only the simulations of Model-I achieve this result (Figure \ref{fig:lastcollision}).
-Both Model-II and Model-III give a significantly smaller fraction of {\it unstable} systems.
-On the one hand, this is nevertheless an improvement relative to \cite{izidoroetal17}, where only 50\% of the systems happened to become unstable after gas removal.
-On the other hand, recall that not all our models are equally successful in matching other observational constraints.
-For instance, model-I with ${\rm t_{start}= 0.5~Myr}$ and ${S_{{\rm peb}}= 1}$ and model-II with ${\rm t_{start}= 3.0~Myr}$ and ${S_{{\rm peb}}= 5}$ are the least favored models overall.
-Model-I with ${\rm t_{start}= 0.5~Myr}$ and ${S_{{\rm peb}}= 1}$ produces planets that are systematically too massive (top-middle panel of Figure \ref{fig:statistics}) and model-II with ${\rm t_{start}= 3.0~Myr}$ and ${S_{{\rm peb}}= 5}$ produce too dynamically compact systems -- that do not match the Kepler period ratio distribution for any real fraction of {\it stable} systems.
-So our favoured models are model-I with ${\rm t_{start}= 3.0~Myr}$ and ${S_{{\rm peb}}= 5}$ and model-III with ${\rm t_{start}= 0.5~Myr}$ and ${S_{{\rm peb}}= 10}$.
+The high fraction of unstable systems produced in Model I is nevertheless a significant improvement relative to \cite{izidoroetal17}, where only 50\% of the systems happened to become unstable after gas removal.
+On the other hand, we reiterate the fact that not all our models are equally successful in matching other observational constraints.
+For instance, model I with ${\rm t_{start}= 0.5~Myr}$ and ${S_{{\rm peb}}= 1}$ and model II with ${\rm t_{start}= 3.0~Myr}$ and ${S_{{\rm peb}}= 5}$ are the least favored models overall.
+The former model produces planets that are systematically too massive (top-middle panel of Figure \ref{fig:statistics}) while the latter produces systems that are too dynamically compact, and do not match the Kepler period ratio distribution for any real fraction of stable systems.
+Therefore, our favored models are model I with ${\rm t_{start}= 3.0~Myr}$ and ${S_{{\rm peb}}= 5}$ and model III with ${\rm t_{start}= 0.5~Myr}$ and ${S_{{\rm peb}}= 10}$.